-addition, the notice and opt out requirements would not apply when a licensee disclosed nonpublic personal financial information to a consumer reporting agency in accordance with the Federal Fair Credit Reporting Act; from a consumer report reported by a consumer reporting agency; in connection with a proposed or actual sale, merger, transfer, or exchange of all or a portion of a business or operating unit of the licensee if the disclosure concerned solely consumers of that business or unit; to comply with Federal, State, or local laws, rules, and other applicable legal requirements; to comply with a properly authorized civil, criminal, or regulatory investigation, subpoena, or summons by a Federal, State, or local authority; to respond to judicial process or a government regulatory authority having jurisdiction over a licensee for examination, compliance, or other purposes as authorized by law; or, for purposes related to the replacement of a group benefit plan, a group health plan, a group welfare plan, or workers' compensation plan to the extent necessary to effectuate the replacement.
+In addition, the notice and opt out requirements do not apply when a licensee nonpublic personal financial information to a consumer reporting agency in accordance with the Federal Fair Credit Reporting Act; from a consumer report reported by a consumer reporting agency; in connection with a proposed or actual sale, merger, transfer, or exchange of all or a portion of a business or operating unit of the licensee if the disclosure concerns solely consumers of that business or unit; to comply with Federal, State, or local laws, rules, and other applicable legal requirements; to comply with a properly authorized civil, criminal, or regulatory investigation, subpoena, summons by a Federal, State, or local authority; to respond to judicial process or a government regulatory authority having jurisdiction over a licensee for examination, compliance, or other purposes as authorized by law; or, for purposes related to the replacement of a group benefit plan, a group health plan, a group welfare plan, or workers' compensation plan to the extent necessary to effectuate the replacement.

-The Michigan Life and Health Guaranty Association, the Property and Casualty

-Guaranty Association, the Michigan Automobile Insurance Placement Facility, the Michigan Worker's Compensation Placement Facility, and the Assigned Claims Facility could not disclose or use nonpublic personal financial information, except pursuant to the bill's provisions permitting disclosure to administer or enforce a transaction requested or authorized by a consumer and authorizing a licensee to disclose this information under conditions specified in the bill.
+The Michigan Life and Health Guaranty Association, the Property and Casualty Association, the Guaranty Michigan Automobile Insurance Placement Facility, the Michigan Worker's Compensation Placement Facility, and the Assigned Claims Facility may not disclose or use nonpublic personal financial information, except pursuant to the bill's provisions permitting disclosure to administer or enforce a transaction requested or authorized by a consumer and authorizing a licensee to disclose this information under specified conditions.